 The point is that second-party data is proprietary, allowing advertisers and marketers to hone in on exactly what they need.
 In the fast-moving world of business, the time saved from doing so is not just valuable, it’s crucial.
 Second-party data can also help marketers tap into new audiences or strategies.

 Remember, second-party data is first-party data — it’s just not originally from a marketers primary source.
 Therefore, acquiring it can help buyers leverage opportunities more freely.
 The data exchanging hands is already valuable to the publisher and owner, so that value is nearly cemented for buyers.
-Second-party data for publishers is another way to make income on data that’s been collected, and another way to find more customer information for buyers.
+Second-party data collaboration for publishers is another way to make their own first-party data more valuable and another way to find more customer information for buyers.

 More importantly, it opens up doors for marketers and ad buyers that were locked before.
-Much more sophisticated opportunities for the segmentation, analysis and connection of first-party data are available to them, simply because they can use a marketplace to gather what they need.
+Much more sophisticated opportunities for the segmentation, analysis and connection of first-party data are available.

 For starters, ad buyers and marketers have more choices and options when it comes to data.
 They can target new demographics, new audiences and even new regions.
 They can look for analytical data, historical data, sales data — nearly any kind of data you can imagine.
 If they need it, it’s right at their fingertips.